HKOLWD/AlexaForce/README.md

 # Test!
 Your skill should now work.
 Enable the skill in your companion app.
 This companion app is also available in your browser, under Alexa -> Alexa Voice Service in the Amazon Developer portal.

 Test your skill using your Echo device, if you have one, or in the browser in the Test section of the skill definition in the Alexa Developer Portal.
+Another possibility is to test using https://echosim.io

 Modify the APEX code and Alexa should immediately produce the changed response.